IronOxidizer/Fast-as-Fabric/README.md

 Raw results are available in the `benchmarks` directory.
 The following setting were used:

 - fullscreen
+- 4GB RAM allocated
 - max FoV (Quake Pro)
 - vsync off
 - max framerate unlimited
 - render distance 8
+- peaceful
+- creative
 - all other settings are set to lowest unless specified.

-[Kingcake57's Minecraft Benchmark v3](https://www.planetminecraft.com/project/minecraft-benchmark-v3/) is used as the standard benchmark world.
-A baseline image is created 2 minutes after initializing the world.
+A world is created using seed [`2151901553968352745`](https://www.reddit.com/r/Minecraft/hthrmk) and baseline settings are configured.
+After 2 minutes a baseline image created and cloned for each benchmark.
 All benchmarks are performed 2 minutes after loading into the world.

 Benchmarking was done using the following tools: